 Other routes to thermal efficiency

-The inner and outer layers of Klarvindu’s Premium Energi+ windows feature a low-emission coating.
+The inner and outer layers of Klarwindows 3-layered windows feature a low-emission coating.
 This significantly reduces heat radiation on the surface and simultaneously reflects warmth back into the room.

 Last but by no means least, there’s frame material to consider, too.
-High-quality wood or composite units (with wood on the inside and an aluminium face on the outside) are less conductive of heat, which means they will retain more warmth inside the home than frames made of just aluminium or PVCu.
-All Klarvindu’s timber windows are made from wood sourced from sustainable FSC-certified forests.
+High-quality wood or composite units (with wood on the inside and an aluminum face on the outside) are less conductive of heat, which means they will retain more warmth inside the home than frames made of just aluminum or PVCu.
+All Klarvindu’s timber windows are made from wood sourced from FSC-certified forests.

 Efficient thermal envelope